esamattis/piler/README.md

-# node-pile - Awesome Asset Manager for Node.js and Express
+# Awesome asset manager for Node.js and Express: node-pile

 Pile allows you to manage all JavaScript and CSS assets from one place.
-Pile is a named file that contains selected pieces of concatenated and minified JavaScript or CSS.
-Node-pile will automatically render script- and style-tags for you.
+Pile is a named file that contains selected pieces of concatenated and minified JavaScript or CSS. *node-pile* will automatically render script- and style-tags for you.
+Currently *node-pile* works only with [Express], but other frameworks are planned as well.

 Pile is written following principles in mind: